CASA of McHenry County

 Church World Service (CWS) works with partners to eradicate hunger and poverty and to promote peace and justice around the world.

 For the past several years the Mission Team has coordinated the creation of the kits.
+Congregation members sew the sturdy bags that hold school supplies.
 Both adults and children work together to collect items that are donated to create the kits, along with money to send the kits where they are needed.
 The completed kits are dedicated at a Blackhawk Presbytery meeting in November.
-The Presbytery sends them to a CWS warehouse, from where the kits will be shipped to those in need.
+The Presbytery sends them to a CWS warehouse, and the kits are shipped to those in need.

 Colegio Americano - Apartadó,Colombia

 Facebook page: Colegio Americano de Apartadó (Individual Offerings)

 The Colegio Americano, de Apartadó is an institution of the Presbyterian Church of Colombia, which has been present in the country for more than 150 years.
 The Colegio is dedicated to developing independent, analytical, and creative students who support a culture of peace in the family, in relationships with their neighbors, and with nature.

 This school, which was founded in 1986, is located in the Urabá region, an area very affected by the violence in Colombia.
 Many of its students are children of displaced families.
 Education is based on reformed principles in order for the students to contribute to the betterment of the quality of life for the inhabitants of the Urabá region and the country.

 RCLPC has provided scholarships for 3-4 students at the Colegio since 2011.
 The cost varies, but averages around $560 a year per student.
 Each January there is a financial appeal for Care for Children Overseas, and the RCLPC congregation may donate whatever amount they choose.